 Hedge funds, on the other hand, tend to send out monthly performance updates.
 If a hedge fund is doing its job by actually hedging, then it should also help dampen portfolio volatility.
 However, plenty of hedge funds leverage up and take outsized risks to their detriment.
 We can all hedge ourselves, which is why paying a higher fee for hedge funds is harder to justify.

 Below is a chart showing the average daily percentage move in the S&P 500 is usually between -1% and +1%.
+The public equities markets have only become more and more volatile.

 4) Gain access to investments you don’t have.